Solomone Funaki

-'Api Kakalaia Solomone Funaki (born 25 April 1994) is a Tongan rugby union player, who currently plays as a loose forward for Dragons RFC in the United Rugby Championship and European Rugby Challenge Cup.
-He previously played for in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+'Api Kakalaia Solomone Funaki (born 25 April 1994) is a Tongan rugby union player, who most recently played as a loose forward for in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+From 2024–2025 he was contracted to Dragons RFC to play in the United Rugby Championship and European Rugby Challenge Cup, but left the club without playing a single competition game for them, due to a string of serious injuries.
 He represents Tonga internationally.

 Early life and career

 Funaki was born in Fanga 'o Pilolevu in Nuku'alofa, Tonga.

 In 2015, he moved to Auckland in New Zealand, where he played club rugby for Grammar TEC.
 That same year, he was named in the Auckland Colts squad.

 Due to visa problems, he had to go back to Tonga, but in 2016 he returned to New Zealand to play club rugby in Whakatāne for Paroa Sports Rugby Club in the Eastern Bay of Plenty competition.
 In August 2016, he was named in the Bay of Plenty Development squad.

 In 2017, Funaki was named in the Bay of Plenty Wasps side to play the New Zealand Universities team in an Anzac Day match.
 He also played a few preseason games for the Bay of Plenty Steamers, but wasn't named in the squad for the 2017 Mitre 10 Cup season.
 Later in the year, he was named in the Bay of Plenty Sevens team.